Savings Accounts and ISAs

 There are several types of ISA, the main types being:

 - Cash ISA: A cash ISA is a savings account which allows you to deposit and withdraw money up to the full ISA allowance.
 You can choose either an instant access cash ISA or a fixed term cash ISA, where your funds will not be accessible until the end of the term.

-- Stocks & Shares ISA: Stocks & shares ISAs are tax efficient investment accounts, using your £20,000 annual ISA allowance to earn returns on your investments free from tax.
+- Stocks & Shares ISA: These are tax efficient investment accounts, using your £20,000 annual ISA allowance to earn tax-free returns when you invest in stocks and shares.

 - Lifetime ISA: Lifetime ISAs are government-backed savings accounts which help you to save towards your first home or towards retirement.
 When you save money into a LISA, the government will top up your account with a 25% bonus, up to a total of £1,000.
 You can withdraw money from a LISA as a deposit if you’re a first-time buyer, or for your retirement when you reach 60.

 There is also an innovative finance ISA which allows peer to peer lending within a tax-free wrapper, as well as Junior ISAs which are specifically designed for children.

 Should I choose an ISA or a savings account?